ewdlop/Tarot-Readings/README.md

 Damn they not only they dont they screwed up they tried to fire them to punish me and screw their finances(be careful with their brilliant plan they are marketing crackheads)

+Right greedy police that just want to be sheriff of the town with a parking tickets.

+also we sohuld move those toys to her house. oh

+we can talk aobuit azure VM, azure VPN, how sort of VPN, basement flood or cuaght on fire destroying CEO's house, but something was definitly awuflly weird.